natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/platforms/websocket_platform.rst

 User Interface

-BBF comes with some User Interfaces (WebSocket clients) to use the WebSocket platform.
+BAF comes with some User Interfaces (WebSocket clients) to use the WebSocket platform.

 Of course, you are free to use or create your own UI as long as it has a WebSocket client that connects to the agent's WebSocket server.